Jack Kerouac once took a famous road trip and had this to say about it: “I had nothing to offer anybody except my own confusion.”

 The landscape through New York and into Pennsylvania was farmland.
 Cows and silos, large agribusinesses, and tumbling down barns.
 This is a trucker’s route and sometimes we got caught up in a convoy as we passed through the cities of Scranton, Wilkes Barre, and Allentown, where we discussed Billy Joel and I hunted for a tape of his in my box of music.

 The following morning in Lexington, Virginia, just north of Roanoke, we woke to blue sky and unfamiliar flowering trees.
 I have been here so many times before; a motel parking lot, crisp early morning air, car windows wet with dew, license plates from across the nation.
 On this particular morning we were at the crossroads of three major highways offering choices and options.
 A cluster of economy hotels, chain restaurants, and gas stations planted in an otherwise bucolic setting along America’s Interstate Highway System.

 President Dwight D. Eisenhower, a Republican, signed the Federal Highway act in 1956, a year before I was born.
 It is forty-one thousand miles of highway meant to eliminate unsafe roads and traffic jams, and speed up travel and commerce.
-Advocates of the highway project made the argument that the roads would facilitate quick evacuations in the event of an atomic attack on our major cities and this bill was essential to our national security.
+Advocates of the highway project made the argument that the roads would facilitate quick evacuations in the event of an atomic attack on our major cities and passage of this bill was essential to our national security.

 Apparently fear has always worked with the American voting public.
 However, I am grateful to Eisenhower for these highways and also to Lady Bird Johnson, a Democrat who as First Lady took on the cause of highway beautification.
 Over the years I have traveled to forty-five states.
 Although many of Lady Bird’s flowers are gone now, we came across red tulips and blue bachelor’s buttons planted along the medians of South Carolina’s highways.